Open-field system: History

 Much of the land in the open-field system during medieval times had been cultivated for hundreds of years earlier on Roman estates or by farmers belonging to one of the ethnic groups of Europe.
 There are hints of a proto-open-field system going back to AD 98 among the Germanic tribes.
 Germanic and Anglo-Saxon invaders and settlers possibly brought the open-field system to France and England after the 5th century AD.
 The open-field system appears to have developed to maturity between AD 850 and 1150 in England, although documentation is scarce prior to the Domesday Book of 1086.

-The open-field system was never practiced in all regions and countries in Europe.
+The open-field system was never practised in all regions and countries in Europe.
 It was most common in heavily populated and productive agricultural regions.
 In England, the south-east, notably parts of Essex and Kent, retained a pre-Roman system of farming in small, square, enclosed fields.
 In much of eastern and western England, fields were similarly either never open or were enclosed earlier.
 The primary area of open fields was in the lowland areas of England in a broad swathe from Yorkshire and Lincolnshire diagonally across England to the south, taking in parts of Norfolk and Suffolk, Cambridgeshire, large areas of the Midlands, and most of south central England.
 This area was the main grain-growing region (as opposed to pastoral farming) in medieval times.